asyncvlsi/stdlib/README.md

 This package contains a number of standard definitions for data types, channels, global variables, and basic functions that will be installed in `$ACT_HOME/act`.
 This path is part of the default search path for any ACT tool.

 The comments in the `.act` files have some basic documentation.
+Additional documentation is available as part of the [ACT documentation effort](https://avlsi.csl.yale.edu/act/doku.php?id=stdlib:start).

 ## Installation